SumitKumar2666/Scraping_Amazon-Product/README.md

 # Usage

-1. To scrape details of a product, run the following command in terminal.
+1. To scrape details of a product with hardcoded productName, run the following command in terminal.

 ```
 npm start or node index.js